wzehui/LLM-Augmented-POIRec/README.md

 The processed and filtered data will be saved to `./yelp/csv/`.

-**💡 Alternative:** if you do not wish to run the preprocessing locally, the preprocessed and filtered version is available on HuggingFace: **[wzehui/Yelp-Multimodal-Recommendation](https://huggingface.co/datasets/wzehui/Yelp-Multimodal-Recommendation)**.
+**💡 Alternative:** if you do not wish to run the preprocessing locally, the preprocessed and filtered version is available on: [Yelp-Multimodal-Recommendation](https://drive.google.com/drive/folders/14cFLJo6g-uZVbk-PiKFCw1yPWN6cWMn2?usp=share_link).
 Please place the unzipped dataset under: `./yelp/csv/`

 ### (3) Dataset Splitting
 Run `preparation_dataset.py` to remap original user and business IDs to integer indices, and split the check-in data into training, validation, and test sets.